Zippy-boy/wire-pod/Troubleshooting.md

 sudo systemctl restart avahi-daemon
 ```

+8. Try toggling some router settings.
+Google your router model and figure out how to get to the configuration page.
+Look for settings related to "UPnP", "Multicast", "Zeroconf" (Zero Config), and/or "mDNS" and make sure they are turned on.
+Also try finding "AP Isolation" and make sure that is turned off.

 ## Open an issue

 -   If you have an issue apart from these, feel free to open an issue.
 Note that I do not follow Discussions.